About roadsTaken

 • Black Houstonians, who made up around 20% of the area’s population, were disproportionately displaced by highway construction during that time.

 • Highway plans closely align with plans for increased segregation made by the city before World War II.
-Certain neighborhoods were deemed “declining” and “hazardous.”
+After desegregation, city planners advanced plans in ways that avoided legal challenges based on segregation.

 For more about the history of highway displacement in Houston and its impacts, scroll to the ”Related Research“ section.